Staysure Travel Insurance

 Exciting yet dangerous by nature, winter sports can often mean accidents, most of which are caused by a third party.
 Whether you surpass ‘Eddie the Eagle' or simply want to stand out on the slopes, you will need the correct winter sports travel insurance to insure against the unnecessary expense of costly medical bills, loss, damage or delays.
 Winter sports cover is available to Comprehensive policy holders under the age of 70.

 To get an instant quote online, simply chose your travel dates, select the level of cover you require and we will do the rest.
-If you would prefer to speak to one of the team first, please don't hesitate to talk to the experts on 0844 692 8444.
+If you would prefer to speak to one of the team first, please don't hesitate to talk to the specialists on 0844 692 8444*.

 Winter sports travel tips